 - Less satisfying outcome

 The goal of a tummy tuck is to restore your pre-pregnancy body.
-To achieve the best possible outcome, you must be at your healthiest condition.
+To achieve the best possible result, you must be in your healthiest condition.
 If you opt to have a tummy tuck right after your C-section, your plastic surgeon may not be able to assess the extent of the tummy tuck required to sculpt your body.
 It may lead, thereby, to dissatisfying results that may later need revision surgery.

 - Tough recovery

 The tummy tuck, similar to C-section, is major surgery.
-Combining these surgeries means that your recovery may take longer and you have more restrictions in your daily activities.
+Combining these surgeries means that your recovery may take longer, and you have more restrictions in your daily activities.
 Healing also becomes more difficult and physically draining because you have a child to nurse and take care of.